bmeddeb/RepoMetrics/README.md

 - Research in software engineering and code evolution
 - DevOps and CI insights at scale
 - Custom git analytics platforms
+- Any application requiring efficient handling of multiple Git repositories

 ---